Franklin Wonder Five

-The Franklin Wonder Five was a 1920s basketball team from Indiana's "Hoosier Hysteria" era.
-With basketball king in Indiana, the team from Franklin was dubbed the "Wonder Five".
+The Franklin Wonder Five was a 1920s high school basketball team from Indiana's "Hoosier Hysteria" era.
+With basketball king in Indiana, the team from Franklin was dubbed the "Wonder Five."
 This small town about 20 miles south of Indianapolis produced a team that captured the Indiana State Basketball Championship for three consecutive years: 1920–1922.
 They became national college champions in 1923, playing with Franklin College and staying undefeated against teams from major universities.
 While they passed on a match with the New York Celtics, they twice defeated the Omars, a professional Midwest team.